voschezang/coding-handbook/product-management.md

 - A North Star Goal, with a metric to track progress.
     - Consider multiple possible scenarios/futures, not just the ideal case.
 - Diversified sub-goals ([initiatives](https://www.atlassian.com/agile/project-management/epics-stories-themes)/Saga's/Epics) that are abstract and can easily be adjusted.
+    - Note that these are not just categories of stories (e.g. "improve security").

 - Stories or Tasks.
 The titles can be denoted in advance, but the details should not be added until the point where they are going to be picked up to be worked  in the short-term.
 I.e. only add details to the highest-priority stories.
+    - In practice, some stories will contribute to multiple sub-goals.
+There isn't always  a one-size-fits-all solution, so be pragmatic about this.

 In general, MVP-based iterations are preferred.
 Their size is context-dependent.